bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, jQuery box hide normal." />
 </p>

-But in **jQuery**, you can actually pass a value in here.
+But in <b>jQuery</b>, you can actually pass a value in here.
 There are a few keywords that it can use.
 You can use normal, slow, or fast.
 You&apos;ll see now when I do refresh and click &quot;Hide,&quot; it does an animation as it hides that box.